EgiChem/Multi-TLSM/README.md

 # Multi Tracer Liu-Silva-Macedo to calculate diffusivities in ternary systems

 Calculates the tracer diffusivity of a given solute in a mixture of 2 solvents.
-If used please cite:"xxx"
+If used please cite: B. Zêzere, I. Portugal, J.R.B.
+Gomes, C.M.
+Silva, Multicomponent diffusivities in supercritical and liquid ternary systems, The Journal of Supercritical Fluids, (2022) doi: https://doi.org/10.1016/j.supflu.2023.105881

 Requiered data to use: